warroyo/metacontrollers/configmap-propogator/README.md

 This is an example CompositeController that propagates a specified configmap to given namespaces.
 It uses `customize` hook to select ConfigMap for propagation.
 Please note that we ignore `labelSelector` setting it to empty one, to select related resources just by namespace/name.
+This also allows the use of a field called `includedKeys` to be able to select specific keys from the configmap `data` to be synced into the new confimap.

 Also, in `CompositeControler` we set `labelSelector`
 ```yaml